1983 AACS Summer Conferences

 Workshops all dealt with related topics and included “Medical Technology and Ethics,” “Nuclear Technology and the Arms Race,” “Technology, Energy and the Environment,” “Computers and Education,” “Women and Technology,” and “Chemicals in Agriculture.”
 There was also a discussion for teens on video games.

-In addition to the lectures and workshops, conferees were treated to a spontaneous talent night, two Sunday services, a potluck supper, songfest and the humorous daily newsletters, “Bits and Bytes: the Nuts and Bolts of the 1983 AACS Conference.”
+In addition to the lectures and workshops, conferees were treated to a spontaneous talent night, two Sunday worship services, a potluck supper, songfest and the humorous daily newsletters, “Bits and Bytes: the Nuts and Bolts of the 1983 AACS Conference.”

 Also held on the Labour Day weekend was the B.C.
 Lower Mainland Conference, centering around the broad theme “When in Our Music God is Glorified.”
-More specifically, we examined how music has functioned in the past in our services, and how it could possibly continue to play a role today.
+More specifically, we examined how music has functioned in the past in our worship services, and how it could possibly continue to play a role today.
 This task was headed by Dr. Emily Brink, who delivered two lectures entitled “Music in Liturgy ‘ and “Music for Liturgy.”
 Dr. Brink is currently the music editor of the Christian Reformed churches in North America.

 It stands to reason that the conferees spent considerable time enthusiastically singing paying special attention to the songs in the Psalter Hymnal Sampler, which serves as one more step toward the compilation of the new Christian Reformed Psalter Hymnal.
-Another major highlight of the conference was the participation of contemporary Christian songwriter/performer , who led a workshop on the use of contemporary music forms for worship and also gave a concert Since there were just as many children as adults present, special effort was made to ensure that they were not overlooked Frank DeVries led a workshop dealing with the inclusion of children in worship services; our Sunday evening service was completely led by children and teenagers.
+Another major highlight of the conference was the participation of contemporary Christian songwriter/performer James Ward, who led a workshop on the use of contemporary music forms for worship and also gave a concert Since there were just as many children as adults present, special effort was made to ensure that they were not overlooked Frank DeVries led a workshop dealing with the inclusion of children in worship services; our Sunday evening service was completely led by children and teenagers.

-For those ambitious enough to get out of bed by 7 a.m. there was a morning bible study on the book of led by Jack Graham.
+For those ambitious enough to get out of bed by 7 a.m. there was a morning bible study on the book of Psalms led by Jack Graham.
 This year the conference organizers also tried something different with the experimental ” Midnight Warble and Twitter” on Saturday and Sunday nights, a talent-sharing time when people presented poetry and music they had written or composed, or displayed their performing talents on various instruments.

 The Welfare State, Human Rights, Technology, Music and Liturgy — once again the summer conferences covered a very broad range of topics.
-No, all the world's problems were not solved, and its questions remained unanswered.
-If anything, we learned that often the problems are so complex that solutions and answers simply don't exist within our limited human frame of reference.
-But we were challenged to remain alert, to “walk discerningly and test the spirits in the light of ,” to remain faithful and obedient — with God's help — to His Word.
+No, all the world’s problems were not solved, and its questions remained unanswered.
+If anything, we learned that often the problems are so complex that solutions and answers simply don’t exist within our limited human frame of reference.
+But we were challenged to remain alert, to “walk discerningly and test the spirits in the light of Scripture,” to remain faithful and obedient — with God’s help — to His Word.
 That is certainly the kind of refreshment we as Christians need from time to time.

 Leave a Reply